ahyconsulting/stories/_posts/2019-08-08-spend-hours-in-front-of-a-computer-and-still-stay-healthy.md

 ---
 layout: post
 title:  "Spending hours in front of Computer?
-Here's some tips to still stay healthy!"
+Here are some tips to still stay healthy!"
 author: ameer
 categories: [ health, wellness ]
 tags: categories